panyan7/panyan7.github.io/_posts/2023-01-01-coursereview.md

 date:   2023-01-01 00:00:00
 description: My journey at CMU.
 ---
+**My background:** Entered CMU with StatML major and transferred to CS in sophomore year.
+Went to a traditional Chinese high school (with Gaokao as the main goal), so got a very solid math and science education.
+Had some limited competitive math experiences and no competitive programming experience.
+Could program in Python and matlab and knew some machine learning.

-**My goal:** B.S. in CS, Concentration in Machine Learning, Minor in Mathematical Sciences, and maybe an additional major instead of minor.
+**My goal:** B.S. in Computer Science, additional major in Discrete Mathematics and Logic.

-&#9733; : The courses which I think were worth attending CMU for.
+&#9733; The courses which I think were worth attending CMU for.
 Courses without a star can also be good, but they are not that special.

 ## Freshman

 ### Fall 2019
 - 15-122 Principles of Imperative Computation
-  - An introduction into serious computer science, since 15-112 teaches more about "programming" than "computer science".
   - Mostly about concepts in C and the simplest data structures and algorithms.
   - The exams and homeworks should not be hard for CS majors, and it is indeed the easiest CS course I believe.
-  - Contracts and point-to reasonings were not fun (although quite useful), guessing what Iliano meant in the question statement was not fun, but the programming homeworks were quite interesting.
-I actually got top 1 in the Peg scoreboard in terms of the speed of my program to solve the board using backtracking.
+  - The lectures are boring, problems are boring.
+The programming homeworks were fun however.
+I got top 1 on scoreboard for the Peg assignment.
 - &#9733; 21-127 Concepts of Mathematics
-  - A very interesting introduction to many areas in mathematics, especially those related to computer science.
+  - A great introduction to pure mathematics.
-  - The course overed a broad number of areas, mainly discrete mathematics, including algebra, real analysis, number theory, combinatorics.
+  - The course overed a broad number of areas, including algebra, real analysis, number theory, combinatorics.
+Greggo's lectures were very hard, but they were really rewarding.
-  - It introduced formal definition of mathematical objects as well as practiced proof-writing skills, which would be crucial for math and CS.
 - 21-259 Calculus in Three Dimensions
-  - Extremely easy: I got 101/100 for the final grade.
+  - My section was very easy (I got 101/100 for the final grade).
   - Highly recommend to take 21-268 or 21-269.
 I would really recommend taking some time to consider the courses before you take them, because I didn't know these options.
 - &#9733; 66-107 Modeling Complex Systems
-  - Amazing area about computational social science.
-More is different.
+  - Computational social science is an amazing area that shows you "more is different" in the human world.
+  - Actually I wanted to work on computational social science during high school when I first learned this field in an elective class.
   - The professor John Miller is really friendly and nice.
 He knows pretty much about a vast number of topics in social sciences.
-  - Due to my previous experience, I taught the whole class how to program in NetLogo as well as helped debugging their programs, so I actually worked as a free TA for the class.
   - Worked on a project that simulates the dynamics of social gatherings.
+I also assisted many classmates in programming for their projects.
 - 76-100 Reading and Writing in Academic Context
   - Just a course for international students, skip it if you can.
-  - The professor is great and met many great friends.
-  - Minimal work.
+Hedi Wright is so nice.
+Minimal work.

 **Workload:** light, got plenty of sleep and time with friends.

 ### Spring 2020
-- &#9733;&#9733; 15-251 Great Ideas in Theoretical Computer Science
+- &#9733; 15-251 Great Ideas in Theoretical Computer Science
-  - My favorite course so far at CMU, which is quite surprising given the amount of time I spent on this course and the pressure it once brought me.
+  - Although I gave many stars to many courses in this list, but if you ask me what is the best course at CMU, my answer is 251.
+For freshman students that knew nothing about computer science, 251 is like the door to a completely new world, where they are no longer constrained to learning how to use computers, but how to understand the world through the "computational lenses."
+  - The course is being notorious due to its massive workload, the conceptual difficulty for freshman students, and the pressure in writing sessions and exams.
 I was always very anxious on Wednesday afternoon, and worked many all-nighters after the pandemic outbreak.
-  - The course is being notorious due to its massive workload, the conceptual difficulty for freshman students, and the pressure in writing sessions and exams.
   - There were many topics covered, including formal languages, DFA, Turing machines, undecidability, complexity theory (P vs NP), algorithms (randomized/approximation), graph theory, modular arithmetic and group theory, cryptography.
-  - Teamwork is encouraged in 251, so choose your teammate wisely.
+  - Teamwork is very important, so choose your teammate wisely.
 My teammates were great and I enjoy tackling these super hard group and open problems with them.
   - I love Anil Ada and his classes!
 He cares about his students and is enthusiatic towards teaching and improving his course contents.
 - &#9733; 15-150 Principles of Functional Programming
-  - Functional programming was quite new, but it's fascinating.
+  - Functional programming was quite new to me, but it's interesting.
 It's probably the cleanest way to write code and high order functions changes your way of thinking about code.
-  - The homeworks were not that easy.
-Since they don't let you see the autograder result, you need to be extremely careful in the programming labs.
-Written parts can contain very long proof, and some might find it tedious, but I found them were quite interesting although I never get them correct.
-  - Michael Erdmann is a great professor, very friendly and cute.
+  - Programming homeworks with SML were fun, although they were not that easy.
+Sometimes writing function code is like solving puzzles.
 - 21-241 Matrices and Linear Transformations
   - A basic linear algebra class.
 Mostly about calculations and some very easy proofs.
   - Quite easy, take 21-242 if possible.
 - 21-270 Introduction to Mathematical Finance
-  - A required course for computational finance majors and minors.
-I wanted to minor in computational finance at that time, but the course was quite boring so I gave up that thought.
+  - I wanted to minor in computational finance before I went to college, but the course was quite boring so I gave up that thought.
+But that's probably not what quantitative research is really about.
+I might still consider a career in quantitative finance if research doesn't work well for me.
   - The math part was just simple high school math.
-Understanding the terms in finance is a more difficult task.
+Understanding the finance terms is a more difficult task.
 - 76-101 Interpretation and Argument
-  - A normal writing course.
+  - A typical college-level writing course.
   - Minimal work.

 **Workload:** moderate-heavy, spent most time on 251.

 ### Summer 2020
-- &#9733; 15-213 Introduction to Computer Systems
+- 15-213 Introduction to Computer Systems
   - Great introductory course to computer systems and very famous even for non-CMU students.
-  - Not hard to get a good grade since the labs weights 50% and you are provided autograders, but the final exam was extremely hard, especially those questions about concurrency.
+  - Getting a good grade is probably easier than the other CS courses since the labs weights 50%, but the final exam was quite hard, especially concurrency problems.
   - The labs were certainly interesting but they could be very time consuming, so plan your time wisely.
 I began working on Cache Lab the very last day and it took me exactly 24 hours (with no breaks).
 Proxy Lab is a nightmare for me since I began working on it after the final and only had less than one day.
 - 21-325 Probability
-  - Harder than I expected, very fast-paced in the summer session.
+  - Harder than I expected.
+It was very fast-paced in the summer session.
   - A proof-based course, with the goal to prove the central limit theorem, the law of large numbers, etc. The proofs were heavily based on mathematical analysis, so it's recommended to take 21-269 or 21-355 beforehand.
   - The take-home exam felt like a Putnam competition and was definitely not related to the homeworks.

 **Note:** Don't take summer courses since they are very boring and costly.
 Do research if you don't have or don't want an internship.

-**Other commitment:** Case competition during the final week of first half...
+**Other commitments:** Case competition during the final week of first half...

 **Workload:** death in the first half, moderate in the second half.

 ### Fall 2020
 - 10-701 Introduction to Machine Learning (PhD)
   - Although there's a "PhD" in the title, only 30% are PhD students.
 Most are masters or undergraduates, and people's background varies significantly.
-  - The grading was friendly, as 50% of the students get curved to an A. The final exam was made hard intentionally, but not that hard.
-Most homeworks and exam questions are about theory, but there's a project to give you hands-on experience.
+  - The grading was not bad as 50% of the students get curved to an A, and the final exam was made hard intentionally.
+Most homeworks and exam questions are about theory, but different from 10-301/10-315 there's a project to give you hands-on experience.
   - In general, quite disappointing, but still recommended over the other intro courses.
 - &#9733; 15-210 Parallel and Sequential Data Structures and Algorithms
   - A well-taught solid theory course.
-  - The course is curved and graded based on a "bucket" system, which means if you get 80% on the quizzes and labs then you get 100% of the grades.
+  - Grading was extremely friendly.
+If you get 80% points on the quizzes and labs then you get 100% of the grades.
   - The midterm exams test your deeper understanding of the algorithms, and the final was extremely hard.
 But, they were curved.
   - The most time-consuming part of the homeworks is programming in SML.
 Most labs consists of only one LeetCode Hard level problem, which should be much simpler if we just use C++.
 - 21-355 Principles of Real Analysis